A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Modeling of -ray light curve

 where $i$ is the inclination of the precession axis relative to the line of sight, $\psi$ is the half-opening angle of the precession cone, $P$ is the precession period (for the observer, corresponding to an intrinsic period $P_{\rm rest} = P/(1+z)$ with $z=1.15$), $\phi$ is a phase offset and $t_0$ is a reference epoch.
 It is important to mention that the function is invariant by swapping $i$ and $\psi$.\\

 In order to connect Doppler boosting with the observed \gray\ variability, we need to assume a flux scaling as a function of $\delta(t)$ as:

 where $F_0$ is a constant normalization and $B(t)$ is a low-frequency baseline described by a polynomial function, which takes into account the blazar variability not captured by pure geometrical modulation.
-The functional form of $p(t)$ depends on the dominant emission mechanism, which in this case is assumed to be external inverse-Compton scattering of external photons.
+We stress that \(B(t)\) is introduced as a phenomenological term at the light-curve level.
+It accounts for long-term variability that is not reproduced by the purely geometrical Doppler modulation, and may therefore include intrinsic changes in the emitting plasma.
+The model should not be interpreted as a unique decomposition of the observed flux into a purely geometrical component and a physically specified intrinsic component.
+Rather, the Doppler factor \(\delta(t)\) inferred from the fit provides the geometrical modulation required by the precession scenario, while \(B(t)\) absorbs the residual low-frequency variability.
+The functional form of the index $p(t)$ depends on the dominant emission mechanism, which in this case is assumed to be external inverse-Compton scattering of external photons.
 As discussed in the previous Section, in this case $\nu F_\nu$ is proportional to $\delta^{4+2\alpha}$, where $\alpha$ is the energy spectral index ($F_\nu\propto\nu^{-\alpha}$).
 This scaling also holds for the integrated flux within the LAT energy band, under the assumption that the spectrum does not deviate significantly from a power-law function.
 Using the standard relation $\alpha=\Gamma_\gamma-1$, this yields:

 where $\Gamma_\gamma(t)$ is the smoothed photon index in the \gray\ band, inferred from the light curve.